-At December 31, 2017 and 2016, the following accounts established by the Trust Indenture were included in the Trust Estate and provided security for the 2011 Bonds.
-The balances shown below include accruals of year-end interest and any year-end transfers prescribed by the New Waterfall as discussed in Note 1, item J above.
+At December 31, 2018 and 2017, the following accounts established by the Trust Indenture were included in the Trust Estate and provided security for the 2011 Bonds.
+The account totals shown below include accruals of year-end interest and any year-end transfers prescribed by the New Waterfall as discussed in Note 1, item J above.